 This process, more expensive than traditional distillation, allows to render a scent in a more ‘close to nature’ way but also allows to extract from ingredients which could not be extracted through traditional methods such as liquid solvent extraction or distillation.

 Secreted by tree bark, resins are often sticky substances.
 Used for aeons, either burned as incense or offered up to the gods, resins are still used commonly in modern perfumery.
 Often smelling smoky, warm and ambery, they add depth to a scent – frankincense, myrrh and fir are all types of resins known as either gum resins or hard resins.

 Resins can be extracted through a variety of methods such as tapping into the tree’s bark or burning the bark leaving behind the resin.

 It’s also possible to obtain some resins such as frankincense through steam distillation mentioned earlier.

 Molecule perfume ingredients are produced through synthetic organic chemistry.
 Used in combination with naturals, they are essential to perfumers and make the lion’s share of the perfumer’s organ.
 More often than not they are nature identical – the same as the molecule found in natural ingredients.
 Some molecules are directly extracted from the natural ingredients it origins from, making them sometimes organically certified.
 Common synthetics are musky notes and animalic notes as well as the molecules Iso E Super and Ambroxan.
 You can find more ‘not so synthetic’ ingredients here.

 Headspace is a remarkably cool way of capturing scent that uses a domed container to form an airtight seal around an object, before analysing its odour compounds to be sent to a lab.
 Once analysed the scent can be recreated using synthetic molecules.
-It’s commonly used on flowers that are hard to extract using traditional methods, but it could be used on just about anything.
+It’s commonly used on flowers or material that are hard to extract using traditional methods, or rare to find, but it could be used on just about anything.